EricYufengWu/q8bot/UPDATES.md

 **[BACK TO PROJECT README](README.md)**

+### 10/11/2025 Repository Update
+Repository Restructuring is complete!

+**TL;DR:** Clone the repository for all software-related setup, and go to [the latest release](https://github.com/EricYufengWu/q8bot/releases/tag/v1.1.0) to download the compressed file containing hardware source files (STLs, Gerbers, CAD).
+Go to the bottom of this page for building instructions.

 ### 10/09/2025 Repository Re-Organization
 I am making major updates to the repository's structure to make it more organized and easy to navigate.
 I appreciate your patience as things may get a bit messy for a short while!
 Major changes include:
 - Move the current main branch to a protected, legacy branch to help with transition